 Options to remove spray paint from your car include soap and water, non-acetone nail polish remover, WD-40, and more.

-Here are six ways to remove spray paint from your car.
+Here's how to remove spray paint from car.

 Spray paint usually takes about 24 hours to dry completely, which means it’s easier to remove if you work quickly.

-No matter which method of removal you choose, do a spot test on a small section of your car’s body—preferably one that’s somewhat hidden.
-Some materials may damage the paint on your car, so use at your own risk.
+No matter which method of removal you choose, do a spot test on a small section of your car’s body — preferably one that’s somewhat hidden.
+Some materials may damage the paint on your car, so use it at your own risk.

 Soap and water